angular/angular-cli/README.md

 - [Protractor](https://angular.github.io/protractor/) integration is missing.
 - The initial installation as well as `ng new` take too long because of lots of npm dependencies.
 - Many existing ember addons are not compatible with Angular apps built via angular-cli.
+- When you `ng serve` remember that the generated project has dependencies that require **Node 4 or greater**.

 ## Development Hints for hacking on angular-cli